 When designing a trade show booth, it’s important to ask yourself, “what’s my goal with this booth?” and “who do I need to impress?”
 Just as with any other marketing or advertising materials, it is vitally important to know your audience.
 Are you a startup wanting to increase brand exposure?
 Are you already well established, but want to be sure you have a strong presence among your competitors?
 Do you have a new product (or several) that you’d like to showcase?

 2. What do we need the booth to do?

 Think of your booth as part of your marketing team.
 What are the tasks you need it to accomplish to be effective?
 Will it be showcasing products, product literature or both?
 Will it house presentations and/or lectures, private or semi-private meetings, product or service unveilings, or all of the above?
 Or is it simply meant a serve as an interactive signpost for your organization and brand?
 Knowing and prioritizing your specific objectives for your booth and how many “moving parts” that entails, will help you map out a more effective overall design.

 3. What’s our (realistic) budget?

 Making intelligent decisions about functionality early on in the design process will help you to focus your budget and give you the best chance at a successful return on investment.
-Talk with your exhibit house about what you are looking to achieve and for what price so you can move forward with realistic expectations and an aesthetic appeal that will integrated to sell your brand’s experience.
+Talk with your exhibit house about what you want to achieve and for what price so you can move forward with realistic expectations and an aesthetic appeal that will integrate to sell your brand’s experience.
 Then find out how much your company can set aside to invest in the booth.
 If you find yourself restricted by a limited budget, you might consider exploring a rental option.
 You can get significantly more bang for your buck with a rental, and put your best foot forward with a stunning booth for a fraction of what it would cost to purchase.
 Plus, with a rental you won’t be limited by the additional costs (storage, repair, etc.) that come with a purchase solution.